 Ever looked at The Grinch’s cave and thought, “I wish I could afford to live there”?
 Our mortgage comparison experts at money.co.uk have looked into how much the homes from Christmas classic films would cost to own, based on their size, location and nearby facilities.
 Start saving - some of these snowy stunners might just break the bank.

-We’ve worked out how much the monthly mortgage payments for each property based on a 10% deposit over 25 years.
+We used our tables to compare mortgages to work out how much the monthly mortgage payments for each property based on a 10% deposit over 25 years.

 Monthly mortgage: £12,128